jlangch/venice/doc/readme/shell-scripts.md

 ## Running Venice as a Shebang script

-Venice script can be run as a Unix *Shebang* script.
+Venice scripts can be run as a Unix *Shebang* scripts.

 See the details and examples [here](https://github.com/jlangch/venice/blob/master/doc/readme/shell-shebang.md)